 Yes, you can.
 They are real dust magnets.
 Wiping can be a bit tedious, though.
 So instead of wiping the leaves on your plant, I recommend cleaning them off when you water the plant.

 You can do this by watering the plant in a sink or shower and just rinsing the plant’s foliage off as you water it.
 This is also a great pest-prevention best practice, too.

 The ZZ plant is very slow growing, so it really doesn’t need a lot of pruning.
 If your plant’s stems ever start to get wacky or grow into spaces you don’t want them to be in, you can easily prune the plant by snipping the stems off.

 Snipped stems are one way you can propagate a ZZ plant.
 Pop them in some water and let them root.
-I’m currently propagating a few ZZ plant cuttings in my test tube propagation station, so I’ll update this post when they start rooting.
-It’s been about 2 weeks and no roots so far.
+I’m currently propagating a few ZZ plant cuttings in my test tube propagation station, and it takes a very long time for the plant to root.

 You can also snip off individual leaves and stick them into soil, keeping them in high humidity and keeping them moist as they root and grow new structures.
 Then you can plant.
 This is similar to the process for propagating snake plants by cuttings…and it takes forever for ZZ plants!
 Upwards of a year.
 Not planning to do this one.

 Finally, if you have a large ZZ plant, you can divide it at the rhizomes.
 I’ve done this, and it is pretty easy.
 You don’t really have to cut the rhizomes like you would when you divide a snake plant; you can break the rhizomes apart gently and replant.